How to Charge a Deep Cycle Battery Properly

 - To disconnect, unplug the charger.
 Remove the black cable, then the red one.

 Now you know how to charge a deep cycle battery safely and correctly.
-Here’s to many more adventure out on the water!
+Here’s to many more adventures out on the water!

 Deep Cycle Battery Charging Quick Answers

 It depends on your setup.
-As a competitive fisherman, your smart charger should have these attributes:
+As a competitive fisherman, your smart charger should ideally have these attributes:

 - Lightweight so you don’t lose speed